AlexCamposCorreia/MaretecWorkTools/GetMeteoPy/README.md

 # GetMeteoPy
-Python script to download, glue, and interpolate metereological model data to be used as forcing in a MOHID model.
+Python script to download, glue, and interpolate metereological model data in hdf5 format to be used as forcing in a MOHID model.

 ### Software requirements:
 - a python 3 distribution